On the cactus rank of cubics forms

-For this minimum it suffices to consider the subscheme of the Hilbert scheme parameterizing locally Gorenstein schemes, i.e. all of whose componenets are local Gorenstein schemes, cf. \cite{BB}.
-Furthermore, any local Gorenstein scheme of length at most $10$ is smoothable (cf. \cite{CN10}), so the conjecture holds for $n\leq 5$.
-Casnati and Notari has recently extended their result to length at most $11$, (cf. \cite{CN11}), which means that the conjecture holds also when $n=6$.
-There are nonsmoothable local Gorenstein algebras of length $14$ (cf. \cite{I84}), so for $n\geq 7$ a different argument is needed to confirm or disprove the conjecture.
+For a general cubic form, the rank is $\leq 10$ when $n\leq 5$, while it is $12$ when $n=6$.
+Now, any local Artinian Gorenstein scheme of length at most $10$ is smoothable (cf. \citep{CN10}), so the conjecture holds for $n\leq 5$.
+Casnati and Notari has recently extended their result to length at most $11$, (cf. \citep{CN11}), which means that the conjecture holds also when $n=6$.
+There are nonsmoothable local Gorenstein algebras of length $14$ (cf. \citep{I84}), so for $n\geq 7$ a different argument is needed to confirm or disprove the conjecture.

-\textbf{Acknowledgements.} The authors would like to thank the Institut Mittag-Leffler (Djursholm, Sweden) for their support and hospitality, and Tony Iarrobino for helpful comments on Gorenstein algebras.
-The first author was partially supported by Project Galaad of INRIA So\-phia Antipolis M\'editerran\'ee (France) and by Marie Curie Intra-European Fellowships for Career Development (FP7-PEOPLE-2009-IEF): ``DECONSTRUCT".
+\begin{ack} The authors would like to thank the Institut Mittag-Leffler (Djursholm, Sweden) for their support and hospitality, and Tony Iarrobino for helpful comments on Gorenstein algebras. {We also thank Joachim Jelisiejew for pointing out that Lemma \ref{dehom} is correct as stated only when using apolarity by contraction (as reflected in the current version of this paper, updated in May 2024) instead of apolarity by differentiation (as it was in the originally published version).} \end{ack}